-- 1. Students must have a pass to use the library during school hours. - 2.
-Students with lost or overdue materials may use material in the library but will not be permitted to check-out additional items until those items are paid for or returned. - 3.
-Students who are disturbing the work of others will be asked to leave. - 5.
-No gum, food, or drink is permitted in the library. - 6.
-Students caught removing material from the library without checking them out may have library privileges revoked. - 7.
-Students are not to use the library as a "short cut" to classes or lockers.
+- 1. Students with lost or overdue materials may use material in the library but will not be permitted to check-out additional items until those items are paid for or returned. - 2.
+Students who are disturbing the work of others will be asked to leave. - 3.
+No gum, food, or drink is permitted in the library. - 4.
+Students caught removing material from the library without checking them out may have library privileges revoked.